eProsima/DDS-Router/docs/rst/getting_started/usage_example.rst

 This example will serve as a hands-on tutorial, aimed at introducing some of the key concepts and features that
 |eddsrouter| has to offer.

-Two disjoint DDS networks will be bridged by means of a pair of routers, allowing for the connection between endpoints hosted at each of the networks.
+Two disjoint DDS networks will be bridged by a pair of routers to connect the endpoints hosted at each of the networks.
 In particular, two `ShapesDemo <https://www.eprosima.com/index.php/products-all/eprosima-shapes-demo>`_ instances will establish communication after proper configuration and deployment of the two aforementioned routers.